esper-io/console_docs/docs/provisioning-methods/imei-provisioning.md

 ![alt text](./images/AFW-image/23-ModifySettingYesBack.png)

-Step 16: You will now return to the Esper agent.
+Step 16: You will now return to the Esper Agent.
 You will typically need to grant another permission to allow Esper to draw over other applications.
 This is done to ensure a smooth experience for Kiosk mode apps.
 Click on **RESOLVE** to open up the Android system settings application to provide the permission.

 ![alt text](./images/AFW-image/19-GooglePlay-Resolve.png)